 The flat ‘clickable’ top is a unique detail that makes creating and applying labels a very straightforward process.

 The slide top tins shown here come in black and silver, so you also have a few color palette options available.

 Circular lip balm tins are more the norm, but that doesn’t mean they have to be ‘just’ silver.

-As you can see in the green version shown here, there are many colors to choose from if that’s an appealing direction for your branding.
+As you can see in the green version shown in the link below, there are many colors to choose from if that’s an appealing direction for your branding.

 Round aluminum tins tend to have a screw top and come in a wide variety of sizes.

 Lip balm jars are similar to tins in that the user cannot apply it directly without using their finger (or applicator if they’re real hardcore).